The best Netflix Canada TV shows 2020

 American Vandal is an odd little show, but one’s that’s totally worthy of your attention.
 A satirical true crime mystery, the series centres on a high school rocked by an act of vandalism.
 But when the main suspect pleads innocence, an aspiring sophomore documentarian decides to help him out.
 It’s ridiculous, thought-provoking and ultimately brilliant.

-You’ll go into the series expecting to laugh and end up moved by the short, 8-episode first season.
+You’ll go into the series expecting to laugh and end up moved.
 The premise may be absurd, but you’ll soon find yourself immersed in the narrative.
 Moreover, the fact that American Vandal offers a realistic and nuanced portrayal of high school life doesn’t hurt either.
 It’s both funny and heartbreaking, and that’s a true feat.
-Season two hit Netflix not too long ago, meaning you’ve got more episodes to binge watch – if you haven’t already.

 - Tyler Alvarez as Peter Maldonado